one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 Learning Outcomes: A student completing the Robotics Stream will be able to:

-Model the kinematics of robotic systems.Formulate and compute dynamic equations necessary to control a robotic system.Write code for sensor data processing.Understand the physical principles of sensors and their limitations.Design, implement and document appropriate, effective, and efficient software solutions for a variety of real-world computer vision problems.Apply their knowledge of image acquisition, image processing, and image analysis to
+* Model the kinematics of robotic systems.
+* Formulate and compute dynamic equations necessary to control a robotic system.
+* Write code for sensor data processing.
+* Understand the physical principles of sensors and their limitations.
+* Design, implement and document appropriate, effective, and efficient software solutions for a variety of real-world computer vision problems.
+* Apply their knowledge of image acquisition, image processing, and image analysis to

 extract useful information from visual images.

+* Build virtual reality applications.
-Build virtual reality applications.Build real-time embedded systems.Understand the characteristics of control systems, including controllability, stability
+* Build real-time embedded systems.
+* Understand the characteristics of control systems, including controllability, stability

 and regulation quality.

-Perform time and frequency analysis for control systems including nonlinear control
+* Perform time and frequency analysis for control systems including nonlinear control

 systems.

-Solve diverse mechanics problems using various methods such as Newtonian, Lagrangian and Hamiltonian methods.
+* Solve diverse mechanics problems using various methods such as Newtonian, Lagrangian and Hamiltonian methods.

 ## Key Competences and Practices